dhellmann/pymotw/PyMOTW/tempfile/index.rst

     :synopsis: Create temporary filesystem resources.

 :Purpose: Create temporary filesystem resources.
-:Python Version: Since 1.4 with major security revisions in 2.3
+:Available In: Since 1.4 with major security revisions in 2.3

 Many programs need to create files to write intermediate data.
 Creating files with unique names securely, so they cannot be